Hezbollah fires rockets at Israel in ‘response’ to Hamas leader’s killing

 Continuing fighting

-Al Jazeera’s Imran Khan, reporting from Beirut, said the Hezbollah attack was an expected outcome following Nasrallah’s statements on al-Arouri’s killing.
+Al Jazeera’s Imran Khan, reporting from Beirut, said Hezbollah’s attack on Saturday was an expected outcome following Nasrallah’s statements on al-Arouri’s killing.

 “The Israelis would have been expecting a response.
 They would have been on high alert,” he reported.